facoleur/hackaTON/README.md

 ### Overview

-Canetf transforms Telegram into a native service marketplace by combining scheduling and on-chain payments.
+**Canet** transforms Telegram into a native service marketplace by combining scheduling and on-chain payments.
 Service providers can publish availability, and clients can instantly book and pay without leaving the chat environment.

 ### How It Works